CAVEconnectome/terraform-google-cave/QUICKSTART.md

  | gcloud secrets create <ENV>-postgres-credentials --data-file=-
 ```

+## Environment repository
+We reccomend that you setup a seperate repository/folder to store all your environment configurations.
+So make a new folder that you will store and track these files.

+You can see an example repository at https://www.github.com/CAVEconnectome/terraform-cave-private which is used to manage several cave deployments (3 global, and 6 local clusters).

+copy the example-global-config.yaml and example-local-config.yaml into this folder on your
 ## Generate a starter global environnent with CookieCutter

 We reccomend that you setup a seperate repository to store all your environment configurations.
 So make a new folder that you will store and track these files.